jounile/blog/_site/README.md

-jounileino.com
+blog.jounileino.com
 ========

-A profile site built with Jekyll.
+A blog built with Jekyll.